SLEK16001U Cancelled Advanced course in Microbiological Food Safety

 traditional methods such as PFGE and MLST as well as new approaches

 involving whole genome sequence analysis.
-Finally, examples of
+As examples of biological

-biological interventions such as bacteriophages and their enzymes
+interventions we will examine bacteriophages and their enzymes for

-will be discussed and evaluated.
-The results of the practical part
+technology may be applied.
+The results of the practical part of the

-of the course will be communicated in a course report.
-The
+course will be communicated in a course report.
+The course

-course will address timely microbial food safety issues such as
+will address timely microbial food safety issues such as Listeria

-Listeria monocytogenes in meat products and will cover new food
+monocytogenes in meat products and will cover new food safety

 antibiotic resistant bacteria like MRSA in food products.